Sdim: A Qudit Stabilizer Simulator: Validation and evaluation of qudit stabilizer tableau simulation

 \subsection{Validation and evaluation of single-shot performance of stabilizer tableau simulation}

-We cross-validate and compare Sdim's performance against Google Cirq \cite{kushnarev2025quditcirqlibraryextension}, a major software framework that supports qudit circuits through state vector simulation.
-All tests are on the Sdim repository.
+We cross-validate and compare the tableau's performance against Google Cirq \cite{kushnarev2025quditcirqlibraryextension}, a major software framework that supports qudit circuits through state vector simulation.

-\paragraph{Evaluation of correctness} The correctness of our implementation is validated by the correctness of Cirq qudit circuits.
-We created 1000 random Clifford circuits of a fixed prime dimension at depths ranging from 5 to 1000, ran both Sdim and Cirq on these circuits over 800 shots (sampled naively via repeated shots), and recorded the measurement counts, which we will call $P$ and $Q$, respectively.
+\paragraph{Evaluation of correctness} We empirically validated our simulator against Google Cirq's statevector simulation by asserting that they produce identical measurement outcome distributions on the same random Clifford circuits.
+In particular, we ran the tableau and Cirq for 800 shots (sampled naively via repeated shots) over 1000 random Clifford circuits of a fixed prime dimension.
+The depths ranged from 5 to 1000.
+Let the distribution of measurement counts on any single circuit be $P$ and $Q$ for the tableau and Cirq, respectively.
 We verify that $\sum_{\ket{\psi}} P(\ket{\psi}) = \sum_{\ket{\psi}} Q(\ket{\psi}) = 1$.
 Finally, we calculate the \textit{total variation distance} (TVD) between $P$ and $Q$, where

-We consider the distributions $P$ and $Q$ matching when TVD$(P, Q) < 0.2$ on all of our random circuits.
+We say distributions $P$ and $Q$ match when TVD$(P, Q) < 0.2$ on all of our random circuits.
+The tableau passed this test.

-\paragraph{Performance evaluation via random circuits} A comparison of average runtime on random circuits is a straightforward task.
+\paragraph{Performance evaluation via random circuits} A comparison between the tableau and Cirq of average runtime on random circuits is a straightforward task.
 Figure \ref{fig:init-measurement} graphs the time to calculate single shot of a quantum circuit averaged over 10 random circuits of depth 1,000 swept over dimensions $d = 3, 5, 7$.
 There is a clear exponential dependence on the depth of the circuit in the Cirq simulation times.
 This dependence is exacerbated by the qudit dimension, indicative of state vector methods involving multiplying matrices of side length $d^n$.
 On the other hand, tableau runtime is bounded by $O(n^2)$ with no apparent dependence on the dimension, reflecting the complexity of a single tableau operation depending only on its length.